Manneken Pis: Legends

 There are several legends behind Manneken Pis, but the most famous is one involving Duke Godfrey III of Leuven.
-In 1142, the troops of this two-year-old lord were battling against the troops of the Berthouts, the lords of Grimbergen, in Ransbeke (now Neder-Over-Heembeek, a northern part of the City of Brussels).
+In 1142, the troops of this two-year-old lord were battling against the troops of the Berthouts, the lords of Grimbergen, in Ransbeek (now Neder-Over-Heembeek, a northern part of the City of Brussels).
 To give themselves courage, the soldiers placed the infant lord in a basket which they hung from a large oak tree overlooking the battlefield.
 While his men were in dire straits, the little duke rose up in the basket, and from his perch, urinated onto the troops of the Berthouts, who eventually lost the battle.
 The fountain perpetuates the memory of this victory.
 The name of the Rue du Chêne/Eikstraat ("Oak Tree Street"), at the corner of which the statue is located, recalls the famous tree.